csev/dj4e/assn/mdn/paw_skeleton.md

 this new project - so your previous project will disapper from the web - but still be there if you wanted to switch back.

+__NOTE:__ If you find a complete solution to this assignment somewhere out there, do *not* use it for these assignments.
+The autograders expect you to do these assignments *one at a time* and pass each autograder before going on to the next autograder.
+If you find some sample code outside of the actual tutorial pages - it is fine to look at it to check your work, but you will get youself in trouble if you use it as a short-cut.

+If you get completely confused, you can quite easily start over from the beginning.
+See the instructions at the bottom of this page to start over.

 Checking Your Installation
 --------------------------